EIP in a Nutshell

 So what we have here is a bulletproof methodology that produces free and fair elections throughout the world that cannot be refuted or cheated.
 In fact,

-if the protocol is followed, there is no way to come up with any other outcome than the truth
+If the protocol is followed, there is no way to come up with any other outcome than the truth

 And when it comes to elections, what could be better than that?